 Contact details for your region and local centre

-The North of England region is made up of 3 centres: North East; Yorkshire and the Humber; and North West.
+The North of England region has 3 centres:

-The Midlands and East of England region is made up of 3 centres: East Midlands; West Midlands; East of England.
+The Midlands and East of England region has 3 centres:

-The South of England region is made up of 2 centres: South East; and South West.
+The South of England region has 2 centres:

 PHE London is an integrated region and centre.

-The 9 PHE centres are the front doors of the organisation.
+There are 8 centres outside London, along with an integrated region and centre in London.
 Each local centre director is a partner in the local public health system.

 The role of centres is to:

-- work with the academic health science networks to help spread innovation
+- work with the Association of Directors of Public Health (ADPH) and Local Government Association (LGA) to help spread innovation

 The centres are supported by PHE colleagues in: